ArulPrakassam/Arul-Prakassam/README.md

 # Hey 👋 What's up?

 My name is Arul Prakassam, working as a Test Specialist at IBM.
-Passionate about front-end web development & content creation
+I am passionate about front-end web development and also enjoy creating online content for my website and youtube channel.

 ## About me

 - Completed my B.Tech ECE in Manakula Vinayagar Institute of Technology, Pondicherry in 2023.
 - Currently working as a Test Specialist at IBM.
 - Done some projects in UI development with React js, Javascript, HTML, CSS.
-- I am interested in front-end web development.
-- I will create online content in my website [switch2knowledge](https://www.switch2knowledge.com/) and youtube channels.
+- I will create online content for my website [switch2knowledge](https://www.switch2knowledge.com/) and youtube channels
   - [Switch2Knowledge channel](https://www.youtube.com/channel/UCzz1ofQIE6VJm73BSOkgxUw)
   - [Arul Prakassam channel](https://www.youtube.com/channel/UCYLm49M6mF3bMFa0o9gfwSQ)
 - Learning new things regularly and willing to discover new things.